WWF-International/wwf-uk-css-style-guide/readme.md

 If you don't use preprocessors, then still use `em` - the numbers will just neeed to be calculated by hand.

-*The reasoning:* using either pixels and root ems block the cascade of inheritance.
+*The reasoning:* using either pixels, points, or root ems block the cascade of inheritance.
 Using `em` or `%` we allow elements to inherit characteristics - which makes designing responsively much lighter, as we're not rewriting the CSS for every viewport size.

+This can seem frustrating if you're unfamiliar with the C of CSS, but the killer advantage is that you can just change the root font size and everything else will change in proportion.

 How to comment